 Example: If the licensee has a finding that changes the operator credit from a 5 to a 3 due to a loss of instrumentation, then the revised credit for the FEED & BLEED FUNCTION becomes 3, regardless of the equipment FEED & BLEED equipment credit.

 D. Determine the Credit for Function for each Top Event Function needed.
-Select the lower of Equipment Credit and Operator Credit and enter the value in column.
+Select the lower of Equipment Credit and Operator Credit and enter the value in the Credit for Function column.

 Step 4.4.7 – Quantification of Core Damage Scenarios.